Bhavika3007/file-uploader/README.md

 # Simple File Uploader

-A lightweight **Flask backend** for uploading files to **AWS S3**, designed for easy deployment and demonstration of cloud integration.
+This project demonstrates a lightweight Flask web application to upload files directly to an AWS S3 bucket and return a public URL for each uploaded file.
-This project allows uploading files via a frontend, stores them securely in S3, and provides a public URL for each uploaded file.
+The project is designed for easy deployment and clean integration with cloud storage.

 ---